-Scholarship Recipients Write Thanksgiving Thank-Yous to Donors
+Scholarship Recipients Write Thanksgiving Thank-You Letters to Donors

 As the fourth of seven children, Kelsey McHugh was never guaranteed financial support for her college education.
 But with help from the David K. Hill Memorial Scholarship, which covers a full semester of her Harper College tuition, the Palatine resident is making strides to achieve her dream of becoming an ER nurse.